-- 1. Crimes involving school property or funds; - Crimes involving attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle any person to hold or obtain a position as an educator; - Crimes that occur wholly or in part on school property or at a school-sponsored activity; or - 4.
-Crimes involving moral turpitude, which include: - Dishonesty; fraud; deceit; theft; misrepresentation;
+- 1. Crimes involving school property or funds; - Crimes involving attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle any person to hold or obtain a position as an educator; - 3.
+Crimes that occur wholly or in part on school property or at a school-sponsored activity; or - 4.
+Crimes involving moral turpitude, which include: - Dishonesty; fraud; deceit; theft; misrepresentation; - Deliberate violence: - Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor;